Covering theory, (mono)morphism categories and stable Auslander algebras: Self-injective algebras with the stable Auslander algebras of finite representation type

 \begin{proposition} Let $\Delta$ be a quiver of Dynkin type $\mathbb{A}_n$, and let $A$ be the stable Auslander algebra of $k\Delta$.
-Then the bounded derived category $\mathbb{D}^{\rm{b}}(\mmod A)$ is locally bounded if and only if $n\leqslant 4$. \end{proposition} \begin{proof} Thanks to \cite[Page 166]{La}, asserting that the stable Auslander algebras of the path algebras of two quivers $\CQ$ and $\CQ'$ with two orientations of a Dynkin diagram are derived equivalent, we may assume that $\Delta=A_n$ has the linear orientation.
-Set $B_n$ the stable Auslander algebra of $kA_n$.
-As mentioned in Introduction, it was proved in \cite{RS1} that the monomorphism category $\CS(k[x]/(x^n))$ is of finite representation type (or equivalently the stable Auslander algebra of $k[x]/(x^n)$ is representation-finite) if and only if $n\leqslant 5$.
+Then the bounded derived category $\mathbb{D}^{\rm{b}}(\mmod A)$ is locally bounded if and only if $n\leqslant 4$. \end{proposition} \begin{proof} Thanks to \cite[Page 166]{La}, we may assume that Set $B_n$ the stable Auslander algebra of $kA_n$.
+As mentioned in Introduction, it was proved in \cite{RS1} that the monomorphism category $\CS(\mmod k[x]/(x^n))$ is of finite representation type (or equivalently the stable Auslander algebra of $k[x]/(x^n)$ is representation-finite) if and only if $n\leqslant 5$.
 In view of Remark \ref{Remark 7.6}, $\Gamma^s_{k[x]/(x^n)}=\mathbb{Z}A_{n-1}/<\tau>$.
 Proposition \ref{proposition 7.2} implies:

 Now the above-mentioned facts imply the assertion. \end{proof} Now the results established in the above imply our main result in this section. \begin{theorem} Let $\La$ be a tilted algebra of Dynkin type $\Delta$, $\phi$ is an admissible auto-equivalence of the repetitive category $\widehat{\La}$.
 Suppose $A$, resp. $\Gamma,$ is the stable Auslander algebra of the path algebra $k\Delta$, resp. representation-finite selfinjective algebra $\widehat{\La}/\phi$.Then the following conditions are equivalent. \begin{itemize} \item [$(1)$] The monomorphism category $\CS(\mmod \widehat{\La}/\phi)$ is of finite representation type. \item [$(2)$] The monomorphism category $\CS(\mmod \widehat{\La})$ is of finite representation type. \item [$(3)$] The stable Auslander algebra $\Gamma$ is representation-finite. \item [$(4)$] The bounded derived category $\mathbb{D}^{b}(\mmod A)$ is locally bounded. \item [$(5)$] The quiver $\Delta$ is of Dynkin type $\mathbb{A}_n$ with $n \leqslant 4.$ \end{itemize} \end{theorem}